mdlayher/mdlayher.com/content/blog/linux-netlink-and-go-part-1-netlink.md

 others who wish to experiment with netlink and/or WiFi devices in their language of choice.

-The pseudo-code in this series will use Go’s [`golang.org/x/sys/unix`](https://godoc.org/golang.org/x/sys/unix) package and types from my `netlink`, `genetlink`, and `wifi` packages.
+The pseudo-code in this series will use Go's [`golang.org/x/sys/unix`](https://godoc.org/golang.org/x/sys/unix) package and types from my `netlink`, `genetlink`, and `wifi` packages.
 The series is broken up as follows: